czim/laravel-pxlcms/README.md

     - preferrably only by exception, since it's not going to happen often!
         - add configurable 'endings' plus their plural/singular forms in config 'product(en)?' -> product, producten x do not mess with eloquent's table conventions!

+- detect typical cms_m#_languages table
+    - configurable whether to automatically do this or interactively
+    - create relation to cms_languages if allowed, add by-locale lookups

 ## Things NOT taken into account